diablodale/stiebel-eltron-climate-ir/Stiebel Eltron air conditioner ACP 35.md

 may void its warranty, interfere with normal operation and communication, decreased performance, cause damage to the device, cause property or bodily harm, or even cause death.

-The author(s) of this guide (including, but not limited to, its methodology, content, and code) are not responsible for any damage or injury caused.
+The author(s) of this project (including, but not limited to, its methodology, content, and code) are not responsible for any damage or injury caused.
 USE AT YOUR OWN RISK!

-This guide is not intended to be used as a substitute for professional advice or guidance.
+This project is not intended to be used as a substitute for professional advice or guidance.
 Always consult a qualified technician or the manufacturer before attempting to control, modify, or repair any device.